-Except as otherwise expressly provided in the Trust Agreement, in the case of Senior Federal Highway Notes and in the case of obligations secured as provided in the Senior CTF Trust Agreement, the Commonwealth shall not issue any bonds, notes or other evidences of indebtedness, other than the Notes, secured by a pledge of or other lien on the Pledged Funds or any other monies, securities and funds held or set aside by the Commonwealth or by the Fiduciaries under the Trust Agreement, and shall not otherwise create or cause to be created any lien or charge on such Pledged Funds, monies, securities and funds.
+Except as otherwise expressly provided in the Senior CTF Trust Agreement, the Commonwealth shall not issue any bonds, notes or other evidences of indebtedness, other than the Notes, secured by a pledge of or other lien on the Pledged Funds or any other monies, securities and funds held or set aside by the Commonwealth or by the Fiduciaries under the Trust Agreement, and shall not otherwise create or cause to be created any lien or charge on such Pledged Funds, monies, securities and funds.
 The Trust Agreement permits the issuance of other indebtedness secured by a subordinate lien on Pledged Funds.